- What Is Birth Control Implant?

 Using these contraceptive implants is generally forbidden for women who suffer from or have shown signs of the following conditions.

 - Presence of blood clots in the body

 - Tumours in the liver

 - Depression and mood disorders

 How Can You Change From Other Birth Control Methods?

 Switching over from your existing contraceptive method to start using the implant is not a big deal.
 Some of them could be done instantly, while some might require a cool-down period before introducing the implant in your body.

-1. Changing to the Implant From The Combined Pill
+1. Changing to the Implant From the Combined Pill

-If you are already using a combination pill to prevent pregnancy, the implant can be installed anytime within the first 7 days of the period when you are hormone-free and you can stop any other methods right away.
+If you are already using a combination pill to prevent pregnancy, the implant can be installed anytime within the first seven days of the period when you are hormone-free and you can stop any other methods right away.

-2. Changing to the Implant From the Progestogen-Only Pill?
+2. Changing to the Implant From the Progestogen-only Pill

 While on a progesterone pill and nothing else, you can proceed ahead with the installation of the implant while you are on the pill.
 Once it is successfully installed, you need not take any other contraceptives.